Yangxinsix/myqueue/docs/cli.rst

 optional arguments:
   -h, --help            show this help message and exit -E STATES, --email STATES
-                        Send email when state changes to on of the specified states (one or more of the letters: rdFCTMA).
+                        Send email when state changes to one of the specified states (one or more of the letters: rdFCTMA).
   -N NEW_STATE, --new-state NEW_STATE
                         New state (one of the letters: qhrdFCTM).